 Project Description

-Ultimately the motive of this project is to design a solid-propellant rocket that will compete in the 2023 National Aeronautics and Space Administration (NASA) Student Launch competition held at the NASA Marshall Space Flight Center (MSFC).
-To summarize the competition, team 501 will design a rocket that will reach an altitude between 4,000 – 6,000 feet while carrying a payload that will perform a series of autonomous tasks after the flight vehicle has safely recovered to the ground.
-The design specifications of the rocket’s aerodynamics, airframe, recovery system, payload, and avionics must all abide by and stay within the limitations stated in the 2023 NASA Student Launch Handbook.
+The motive of this project is to design a solid-propellant rocket that will compete in the 2023 National Aeronautics and Space Administration (NASA) Student Launch competition held at the NASA Marshall Space Flight Center (MSFC).

+The intent of this program is to design, manufacture, and launch a solid-fueled rocket, in conjunction with AIAA junior members, to an altitude between 4,000 and 6,000 feet before using a dual-deployment recovery system to recover the vehicle intact within 2500ft of the launch site.
+A 3D printed payload is to be deployed on descent, housing a camera system to execute a RAFCO (radio frequency command) sequence transmitted by the NASA ground team after landing

+The design of the rocket’s aerodynamics, airframe, recovery system, and avionics, as well as the payload’s deployment, recovery, and RF operation, must all abide by and stay within the limitations and regulations set forth in the 2023 NASA Student Launch Handbook.

 Key Goals